tsukhu/rwd-spa-alljs-app/README.md

 * Added `grunt-jsbeautifier` module for code formating.
 * Added ESAPI support for the login and sign-up forms using module `node-esapi` and jquery-encoder for security handing for AngularJS controllers (used in poll question creation).
 * Added a dashboard view using HTML5/responsive canvasJS charts and created an angular JS directive `angular-canvasjs` for rendering it.
 It really looks good !!
-* The travel destinations `Places->All Destinations` page now has support for google maps using [Google Maps AngularJS Directive](https://github.com/allenhwkim/angularjs-google-maps) and [ngDialog for Modal and popups in AngularJS](https://github.com/likeastore/ngDialog)
+* The travel destinations `Places->All Destinations` page now has support for google maps using [Google Maps AngularJS Directive](https://github.com/allenhwkim/angularjs-google-maps) and [ngDialog for Modal and popups in AngularJS](https://github.com/likeastore/ngDialog) .. see [screenshot](https://github.com/tsukhu/rwd-spa-alljs-app/blob/master/screenshots/Destination_Maps_using_ngMap_ngDialog.PNG)